eatcala/mobile-case-study/README.md

 # Cala Mobile case study

-This repository is a limited access to Cala Mobile, the mobile application with React Native.
-The project is using ESlint with the Airbnb config combined with Prettier.
-We don't use redux or state manager but React hooks and Apollo state with React Navigation for the routing.
+This repository is a limited access to Cala Mobile, our mobile app built with [React Native](https://reactnative.dev/docs/getting-started).
+Code is linted using [ESlint](https://github.com/eslint/eslint) with the [Airbnb](https://github.com/airbnb/javascript) ruleset and [Prettier](https://github.com/prettier/prettier).
+We don't use Redux or any other state management library but [React hooks](https://reactjs.org/docs/hooks-overview.html) and [Apollo](https://www.apollographql.com/docs/react/) state with [React Navigation](https://reactnavigation.org/docs/getting-started) for the routing.

 **Requirements:**